Code-Institute-Submissions/flx-tool/README.md

 Alicia Ramirez' [Closing Tag Checker for HTML5](https://www.aliciaramirez.com/closing-tags-checker/) was used to further validate the code.
 # 10: Website Deployment
 This project is deployed to the public by using GitHub Pages.

+To deploy the project, the following steps were followed.
+* When viewing the repositiory page, click on the settings button.
+* Scroll down to the GitHub Pages section.
+* Select the master branch and save.
+* After about 15 minutes, the website is live.

 [View On GitHub Pages](https://jakubmrowicki.github.io/flx-tool/)

 # 11: Credits & Acknowledgments